Future Watch 6: Beathouse

 The role of the weather

 He just wants his house to work.
 It should know what it needs to do.
 What we need to do there is we need to learn what he likes.
 We need to understand how the house behaves, in an action environment.
 So much of the energy in a place is driven by the weather, there’s a correlation between your weather and your current energy footprint.
 There’s also a correlation between whether you are happy with the energy footprint and how you’re feeling.
 Do you need to change the temperature?
 This is about your comfort level.

 What we’re trying to do with BeatHouse is automate the delivery of cost versus comfort outcomes.
 Are you comfortable, as in my temperature, my surrounding air quality, for the price that I’m having to charge to achieve that comfort?
 You just deliver that automatically.
 For the first year, it’s about listening and inquiring.
 Are you comfortable?
 What would you like to happen?
 The second year it’s all about getting validation that the suggested comfort that the house is trying to achieve is the one that’s required.
 In the third year, we should stop talking to David and it should just work.
 He should have very few interactions, and just be going, “Yes I’m happy,” because the house is just operating as designed.

 There’s a subtle difference between Sarah’s comfort and David’s comfort by around three degrees.
 It’s about understanding where they are in the house.
 It’s a workplace as well as a home.

 G: I’m assuming Sarah likes it three degrees warmer.

 C: Yes she does.
-There’s a five-degree difference between the front of the house, which is south facing, and the north of the house as well.
-We’ve got some interesting dilemmas over the course of a day in how to handle the energy profile of the property and delivering it at almost zero cost to David and Sarah.
+There’s a five-degree difference between the front of the house, which is south-facing, and the north of the house as well.
+We’ve got some interesting dilemmas over the course of a day in how to handle the energy profile of the property and deliver it at almost zero cost to David and Sarah.